-Looking to establish an information sharing activity and don't know where to start?
-QGCIO is leading the development of a new practical tool that can assist...
+Looking to establish and manage an information sharing activity and don't know where to start?
+QGCIO has a practical tool that can assist....

-The Information Sharing Authorising Framework (ISAF) is a a suite of practical tools and advice for Queensland Government organisations who are seeking to establish and manage an information sharing activity.
-The ISAF has been designed to facilitate sharing across the full spectrum of data and for a broad gamut of uses including:
+The Information Sharing Authorising Framework (ISAF) aims to change this status quo by helping agencies strike the right balance between understanding and mitigating risk and realising the benefits and outcomes when sharing data and information.
+It consists of a set of guidance and advice that assists those agencies who seek to establish and manage an information sharing activity.
+The ISAF is broad in it's design and can facilitate sharing across the full spectrum of data and for a broad gamut of uses.
+These include:

 - inform policy development and implementation